 - Soap – Most casa particulares DO supply soap, but bring 1 bar just in case.

 - Shampoo & Conditioner – Most casa particulares do NOT supply hair products, so bring your own.

 - Hand Sanitizer – Stay clean and germ-free.
 Consider bringing a few travel bottles of hand sanitizer.

 - New Deodorant – You don’t want to arrive to Cuba and realize that your deodorant just ran out.
 Pack a fresh stick.

 - Pain Reliever – If you indulge in too many mojitos, you’ll be glad you packed this for the morning after.
 Advil is our go-to.
 Here’s a convenient 10-count Advil travel pack.

-- Pepto Bismo – Your stomach may need some time to adjust to Cuban cuisine so pack this pink liquid to help ease you through those days.
-Get the chewables rather than liquid to avoid a pink explosion in your luggage.
+- Pepto Bismol – Your stomach may need some time to adjust to Cuban cuisine so pack this pink liquid to help ease you through those days.
+Better yet, get the chewables rather than liquid to avoid a pink explosion in your luggage.
 Here’s a 12-count Pepto travel pack.

 - Toilet Paper – It is standard for casa particulares to have toilet paper, but you may venture to public restrooms and other locations where the luxury of toilet paper is nonexistent.
 Pack a roll of TP and keep a small wad on you at all times.

 - Medicine – Be sure you don’t forget any medications you require.